f11tech/Bridge-Plugin-Js/README.md

 ### `print(configs, html)`

-Sends an **HTML receipt** for printing with specified configurations.
+Sends an **HTML receipt** to be printed using a thermal printer.
+The function allows customization via configs, enabling different print settings.

 **Parameters:**
 - `configs` *(array of strings)* – A list of configuration settings for printing.